 Lions Stride Walk for Diabetes

-We could not have accomplished this without the help of the Crossville Lions Club, The CHS Leos Club, and the Cumberland Medical Center's Diabetes Services Group.
-Three local elementary schools (Martin, Crab Orchard, and Homestead) held walks to make students aware of diabetes.
-They raised over $800.
+We have great community partnerships for this walk with the Crossville Lions Club, The CHS Leos Club, and the Cumberland Medical Center's Diabetes Services Group.
+Three local elementary schools (Martin, Crab Orchard, and Homestead) held walks to make students aware of diabetes too.